wso2/docs-choreo-dev/en/docs/tutorials/deploy-a-containerized-choreo-component.md

 To deploy a containerized component, you need a GitHub account with a repository that contains a Dockerfile.
 For this tutorial, you can fork and use the [choreo-sample-apps repository](https://github.com/wso2/choreo-sample-apps).

+The **Choreo GitHub App** requires the following permission:

+ - Read and write access to code and pull requests.
+ - Read access to issues and metadata.

+You can [revoke access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/reviewing-your-authorized-integrations#reviewing-your-authorized-github-apps) if you do not want Choreo to have access to your GitHub account.
+Choreo needs write access only to send pull requests to a user repository.
+Choreo does not directly push any changes to a repository.

 Let's get started!

 ## Step 1: Create a component from a Dockerfile